 Orion Pipeline has connected a Haynesville Shale gas well to its P-1 System in Panola County.
 Initial flow rates were over 10,000 MCFD.
-Orion’s P-1 System offers low-pressure separator overhead service with a processing upgrade.
-In spite of the lean nature of Hayneville gas, current economics make processing attractive.
+Orion’s P-1 System offers low cost gathering service with a processing upgrade.
+With a C2+ GPM of 2.2 for this Haynesville well made processing economics attractive.

 Orion Pipeline’s various gathering systems have passed 20,000 MCFD in throughput.
-Gas has been attracted to Orion’s systems because of the higher prices that result from processing upgrades.
-Also, the low pressure, wet gas services helps connected producers reduce operating expenses.
-Orion and its affiliates also market 800,000 MMBtu/day for over 200 producers.
+Gas has been attracted to Orion’s systems because of the higher prices that result from processing upgrades and the full suite of gathering services reduce operating expenses.

 Orion Pipeline announced the acquisition of a gathering system in Rusk County, Texas.
-Orion Plans to disconnect from the current downstream market and tie-in to another market in order to achieve higher prices.
-The system will also be converted to provide low pressure, wet gas service and a processing upgrade.
+Orion Plans to disconnect this system from its current downstream market and tie-in to another market in order to achieve higher prices.
+The system will also be converted to provide wet gas service and a processing upgrade.